videolan/x265/doc/reST/cli.rst

-	For all non-zero values of limit-refs, the current depth will evaluate intra mode (in inter slices), only if intra mode was chosen as the best mode for atleast one of the 4 sub-blocks.
+	For all non-zero values of limit-refs, the current depth will evaluate intra mode (in inter slices), only if intra mode was chosen as the best mode for at least one of the 4 sub-blocks.

 	You can often increase the number of references you are using (within your decoder level limits) if you enable one or